FunKey-Project/FunKey-Project.github.io/docs/tutorials/hardware/change_sd_card.md

 the new one (previously flashed as described [in the 1st part of this tutorial][3]).

+!!! note

+   You may need to use some tweezers and pull with some strength in order to remove the micro-SD card from its socket, as it is strongly inserted to prevent loose connections.

 ### **STEP 6 - Reassembly** {: .step-title}
 ![checkSpeaker](/assets/images/disassembly/IMG_8865_YES.jpg){: .step-thumb}
 ![checkSpeaker](/assets/images/disassembly/IMG_8862_NO.jpg){: .step-thumb}

-Before putting back down the circuit board in the case, please make sure the speaker on the circuit board is already inserted in the casing.
-If not, then insert it first like in the pictures.
+Insert first the speaker into its location in the casing before putting the circuit board back in the case, like in the pictures.

-Reassemble the console by following the previous steps backwards.
+Reassemble the console by following the previous steps in reverse order.

 Be careful not to damage the switches on the circuit board when putting back the L/R plastic buttons.